 - Teamwork: Good interpersonal skills, ability to work collaboratively with colleagues from different national and cultural backgrounds to achieve organizational goals.

 - Client Orientation: Considers all those to whom services are provided to be ‘clients’ and seeks to see things from clients’ point of view.

 - Planning and Organizing: Develops clear goals that are consistent with agreed strategies; identifies priority activities and assignments; adjusts priorities as required.

 To qualify for an internship with the United Nations Internship Programme, applicants must meet one of the following requirements:

 a) be enrolled in a graduate school programme (second university degree or equivalent, or higher); or

 b) be enrolled in the final academic year of a first university degree programme (minimum Bachelor’s level or equivalent); or

 c) have graduated with a university degree (as defined above) and, if selected, must commence the internship within a one year period of graduation.

-？ Have a demonstrated ability to successfully interact with individuals of different cultural backgrounds and beliefs, which includes willingness to try and understand and be tolerant of differing opinions and views.
+-have demonstrated the ability to successfully interact with individuals of different cultural backgrounds and beliefs, which includes willingness to understand and be tolerant of differing opinions and views.

 English and French are the working languages of the United Nations Secretariat.
 Fluency in English (both oral and written) is required for the Internship Programme.
 Knowledge of another official UN language is an asset.